samergain/Employee-Tracker/README.md

   ## Installation
   database structure is included.
 You need MySQL to create the DB and rum "npm install" to have all the packages before running the app.
   ## Usage
   run the app using "node app".
 The main options list will pop up after each action.
 Choose exit to end the app.
 Otherwise, you can view/add/update/delete data from the DB.
+Watch a demp [here.](https://drive.google.com/file/d/1y7AwhPkyKDAI01lhMzAL5rN222IKgg3Y/view)
   ## License
   None
   ## Contributing